tge-was-taken/p4gpc.modloader/README.md

 # Usage
 The following instructions assume the default paths, however they can be changed in the config.

-## Enabling mods
+## Mod management
+Mods can be seperated from each other by creating a folder inside the "mods" folder (p4g install path/mods) with the name of your mod.
-Mods can be enabled by adding their name to the 'EnabledMods' list either directly by editing Config.json or through Reloaded.
+You can enable them by adding their (case insensitive) name to the 'EnabledMods' list either directly by editing Config.json or through Reloaded.
 The mod loader will give the highest priority to the entries at the top of the list, meaning that mods below it can't override files replaced by the topmost one.

 ## PAC file replacement
 Modified files are placed in a folder named after the PAC file inside the mod folder.
 The mods are located in the "mods" folder in P4G installation directory by default.

-To replace title\logo.bin inside data00003.pac for example, you would place it at (p4g install path)\mods\(mod name)\data00003\title\logo.bin
+To replace title\logo.bin inside data00003.pac for example, you would place it at (p4g install path)/mods/(mod name)/data00003/title/logo.bin

 ## XWB file replacement
 Modified files are placed in a folder named after the XWB file inside the 'SND' folder inside the mod folder.
 The mods are located in the "mods" folder in P4G installation directory by default.